-Design is about using a visual language to communicate the usefulness of something in an aesthetically pleasing way.
+Design is about using visual language to communicate the usefulness of something in an aesthetically pleasing way.
 However, design’s most vocal part – words, has nothing to do with visuals.
-Words are more than just the shells for fonts.
+Words are more than just shells for fonts.
 They are design’s secret weapon that carries the meaning that visual elements fail to represent.
 Words are not magic but they can work some.
-To follow, are just a few principles of UX writing and how they can be applied.

 Unlike visuals, words are not born with meanings.